 That’s the power of higher interest rates, and it’s why internet banks are typically a better deal than traditional banks.

 Traditional banks are also notorious for nickel-and-diming people.
 Whether they’re dormant account fees, early account closing fees, overdraft fees, paper statement fees, there are enough fees to give any reputable lawyer a headache.

 Many — but not all — online banks offer much better fee structures.
 For example, the online bank Marcus by Goldman Sachs is famous for not charging any fees at all for its savings account.

 Of course, each online bank is different, and it’s a good idea to check the bank’s fee schedule before you open an account so you know what you’re getting into.
 But since online banks have lower overhead costs, they’re usually able to lower their fees to woo in potential customers like you.

 If you’re a money nerd at all, you know that the FinTech industry is booming right now.
-If there’s a new money app or product being offered, chances are there’s a way to hook it up to your digital banking account and generate all kinds of cool charts and stats.
+If there’s new money apps or a product being offered, chances are there’s a way to hook it up to your digital banking account and generate all kinds of cool charts and stats.